Khasir/toronto-city-council-clustering/webapp/pages/info.md

 Luckily for you, there's a technique called [dimensionality reduction](https://www.ibm.com/topics/dimensionality-reduction)!
 Imagine that for agenda items #1 and #2, the results were exactly the same, right down to who voted yes or no, and who was absent.
 In that case, item #2 confirms the councillors' behaviour but it doesn't tell us anything new about them when compared to item #1.
 So we can safely remove either one of the items because no new information is gained.

 What this technique allows us to do is to simplify this table down to just a few columns, which is just what we wanted!
-After that, we can graph each councillor as a point where the coordinates are the reduced columns.*

-*For this reason, I'm hesitant to label the axes as "Conservative" or "Liberal" because the algorithm doesn't necessarily pick up on that, and is a subjective interpretation of the data.
+After that, we can graph each councillor as a point where the coordinates are the reduced columns. *For this reason, I'm hesitant to label the axes as "Conservative" or "Liberal" because the algorithm doesn't necessarily pick up on that, as it would be a subjective interpretation of the data.*

-Next, spend an hour [clustering](https://www.nvidia.com/en-us/glossary/k-means/) and colouring the councillors by proximity to each other.
-Spend days figuring out how to add some fancy buttons and sliders.
+Next, spend an hour [clustering](https://www.nvidia.com/en-us/glossary/k-means/) and trying out colours based on groupings.
+Spend weeks to months figuring out how to add some fancy buttons and sliders for a nice UI.
 Voilà!
 You've got your interactive graph.